 You can only repay federal direct loans under most IDR plans.
 But if you have an older federal family education loan (FFEL), which includes Stafford loans, or federal Perkins loan — two now-discontinued loan types — you can qualify for these IDR plans by consolidating your student loans with a federal direct consolidation loan.

 Note, however, that consolidation is not the right choice for all borrowers.
 For example, if you consolidate a federal Perkins loan with a direct consolidation loan, you lose access to any Perkins loan forgiveness or discharge programs.
 Further, if you consolidate a parent PLUS loan with any other student loans, the new consolidation loan becomes ineligible for most IDR plans.

 Private financial institutions have their own programs for repayment.
 But they aren’t eligible for any federal repayment program.

 4 Types of Income-Driven Repayment Plans

 There are four IDR plans for managing federal student loan debt.
 They all let you make a monthly payment based on your income and family size.
 But each differs according to who’s eligible, how your loan servicer calculates your payments, and how many payments you have to make before you qualify for forgiveness.

-If you’re married, also note that some calculations can be dependent on your spouse’s income, depending on whether you file jointly or separately.
+If you’re married, some calculations can depend on your spouse’s income if you file jointly.
 Because you can lose some tax benefits if you file separately, consult with a tax professional to see whether married filing jointly or married filing separately is more advantageous for your situation.